Borzoi

 The Borzoi or Russian Hunting Sighthound is a Russian breed of hunting dog of sighthound type.
-It was formerly used for wolf hunting, and until 1936 was known as the Russian Wolfhound.
+It was formerly used for wolf hunting; until 1936, the breed was known as the Russian Wolfhound.

 Etymology

-The system by which Russians over the ages named their sighthounds was a series of descriptive terms rather than actual names.
+Historically, Russian sighthounds were named through descriptive terms as opposed to actual names.
 Borzoi is the masculine singular form of an archaic Russian adjective that means 'fast'.
 Borzaya sobaka ('fast dog') is the basic term for sighthounds used by Russians, though sobaka is usually dropped.
 The name psovaya derived from the word psovina, which means 'wavy, silky coat', just as hortaya (as in hortaya borzaya) means shorthaired.
 In modern Russian, the breed commonly called the Borzoi is officially known as russkaya psovaya borzaya.
 Other Russian sighthound breeds are stepnaya borzaya (from the steppe), called stepnoi; and krimskaya borzaya (from the Crimea), called krimskoi.

 History

-The Borzoi originated in sixteenth-century Russia by crossing Saluki and European sighthounds with thick-coated Russian breeds.
+The Borzoi originated in the sixteenth century Russia by crossing Saluki and European sighthounds with thick-coated Russian breeds.

 The Borzoi was popular with the Tsars before the 1917 revolution.
-For centuries, Borzoi’ could not be purchased but only given as gifts from the Tsar.
+For centuries, Borzois could not be purchased but only given as gifts from the Tsar.
 Grand Duke Nicholas Nicolaievich of Russia bred countless Borzoi at Perchino, his private estate.
+The breed was almost rendered extinct after the revolution, as the communists associated the breed with the upper classes and killed Borzoi in large numbers.

 The Russkaya Psovaya Borzaya was definitively accepted by the Fédération Cynologique Internationale in 1956.

 Description

 Appearance

 Borzois are large Russian sighthounds that resemble some central Asian breeds such as the Afghan hound, Saluki, and the Kyrgyz Taigan.
-Borzois come in virtually any colour.
+Borzois come in a variety of colours.
 The Borzoi coat is silky and flat, often wavy or slightly curly.
 The long top-coat is quite flat, with varying degrees of waviness or curling.
 The soft undercoat thickens during winter or in cold climates, but is shed in hot weather to prevent overheating.
 In its texture and distribution over the body, the Borzoi coat is unique.
 There should be a frill on its neck, as well as feathering on its hindquarters and tail.
+Borzois have a uniquely long snout, likely originating from Greyhound ancestry.

 Temperament

-The Borzoi is an athletic and independent breed of dog with a calm temperament.
+The Borzoi is an affectionate and athletic breed of dog with a calm temperament.

-In terms of obedience, Borzois are selective learners who quickly become bored with repetitive, apparently pointless activity, and they can be very stubborn when they are not properly motivated.
-For example, food rewards, or "baiting", may work well for some individuals, but not at all for others.
+In terms of obedience, Borzois are selective learners who quickly become bored with repetitive activity, and they can be difficult to motivate.
 Nevertheless, Borzois are definitely capable of enjoying and performing well in competitive obedience and agility trials with the right kind of training.

+Coat gallery

 Health

-Stated life expectancy is 10 to 12 years.
-Median lifespan based on a UK Kennel Club survey is 9 years 1 month.
-1 in 5 died of old age, at an average of 10 to 11.5 years.
-The longest lived dog lived to 14 years 3 months.
-Dogs that are physically fit and vigorous in their youth through middle age are more vigorous and healthy as elderly dogs, all other factors being equal.
-In the UK, cancer and cardiac problems seem to be the most frequent causes of premature death.
+A 2024 UK study found an average life expectancy of 12 years for Borzois, with a sample size of 43, compared to 12.7 for purebreds and 12 for mongrels.

+An American study looking at echocardiographs of clinically healthy Borzoi found 53.8% to have heart murmurs, 30.2% to have trace or mild mitral regurgitation, 36.1% to have mild tricuspid regurgitation, and 14.4% to have cardiac disease.